-In the case of Abell 697, a recent merger seems favored both by the X-ray morphology and the weak lensing analysis \citep{Cibirka2018}.
-Its importance though is difficult to assess because its axis is close to the line of sight \citep{Girardi2006}.
+In the case of Abell 697, a recent merger seems to be favored by X-ray morphology and a weak-lensing analysis \citep{Cibirka2018}.
+The importance of this merger though is difficult to assess because its axis is close to the line of sight \citep{Girardi2006}.
 In any case it seems weaker than in Abell 1763 and Abell 2219 at comparable redshifts.

 MACS~J0717.5+3745 is the most distant of our targeted clusters.
-It is also one of the most dynamically active and massive galaxy clusters known to date at $z>0.5$, making it an optimal laboratory to catch environmental transformations of galaxies in the act. \citet{Ma2009} have shown that its core is an active triple merger.
-On a larger scale, as illustrated in Fig.~\ref{fig:M0717field}, the cluster was shown to be part of a filamentary structure which extends over $\sim4.5$~Mpc \citep{Ebeling2004,Jauzac2012,Jauzac2018,Ellien2019}.
+It is also one of the most dynamically active and massive galaxy clusters known to date at $z>0.5$, making it an optimal laboratory to catch environmental transformations of galaxies in the act. \citet{Ma2009} showed that its core is an active triple merger.
+On a larger scale, as illustrated in Fig.~\ref{fig:M0717field}, the cluster was shown to be part of a filamentary structure that extends over $\sim4.5$~Mpc \citep{Ebeling2004,Jauzac2012,Jauzac2018,Ellien2019}.

-In order to increase the sample size, we include in our analysis two other intermediate-redshift clusters, Cl~1416+4446 ($z=0.397$) and Cl~0926+1242 ($z=0.489$), for which the galaxy molecular gas reservoirs of three LIRGs have been investigated by \citet{Jablonka2013}.
+To increase the sample size, we include two other intermediate-redshift clusters, Cl~1416+4446 ($z=0.397$) and Cl~0926+1242 ($z=0.489$), in our analysis.
+For these intermediate-redshift clusters, the galaxy molecular gas reservoirs of three LIRGs was investigated by \citet{Jablonka2013}.

-In the following, the cluster masses, $M_\Delta$, are defined in the classical way, i.e., as the mass enclosed within $r_\Delta$, the radius which encompasses a matter density $\Delta$ times larger than the critical density.
-The virial masses ($M_{200}$) of Abell~2219, MACS~J0717.5+3745, and Cl~1416+4446 have been inferred from weak lensing analysis \citep{Okabe2010,Israel2012,Medezinski2013}.
-For these clusters we have derived the $r_{200}$ radius from $M_{200}$, and estimated the concentration $c_{200}$ at $r_{200}$ from the concentration {\it vs.} cluster mass relation by \citet{Duffy2008}.
+In the following, the cluster masses, $M_\Delta$, are defined in the classical way, that is, as the mass enclosed within $r_\Delta$, the radius that encompasses a matter density $\Delta$ times larger than the critical density.
+The virial masses ($M_{200}$) of Abell~2219, MACS~J0717.5+3745, and Cl~1416+4446 have been inferred from weak-lensing analysis \citep{Okabe2010,Israel2012,Medezinski2013}.
+For these clusters we derived the $r_{200}$ radius from $M_{200}$ and estimated the concentration $c_{200}$ at $r_{200}$ from the concentration versus cluster mass relation by \citet{Duffy2008}.
 For the other clusters $M_{500}$ cluster masses inferred from X-ray analysis were reported by \citet{Jablonka2013}, \citet{Haines2015}, and references therein.
-We have therefore iteratively used the relations by \citet{Duffy2008} and \citet{Hu_Kravtsov2003} between the cluster mass ($M_\Delta$), concentration, and redshift to estimate simultaneously $M_{200}$, $r_{200}$, and the concentration $c_{200}$.
+We therefore iteratively used the relations by \citet{Duffy2008} and \citet{Hu_Kravtsov2003} between the cluster mass ($M_\Delta$), concentration, and redshift to simultaneously estimate $M_{200}$, $r_{200}$, and the concentration $c_{200}$.

 Table~\ref{tab:cluster_properties} summarizes the cluster properties including the cluster mass, radius, and concentration outlined above.
 We also report the cluster center coordinates and velocity dispersions, which are obtained from the LoCuSS webpage\footnote{\url{http://herschel.as.arizona.edu/locuss/locuss_clusterlist.php}}, as well as from previous studies \citep{Ebeling2007,Jablonka2013,Haines2015}.